alan-turing-institute/t0-1/results/performance.md

 Chroma is just slightly faster, so we'll use this as retrieval system for the rest of the evaluation.
-From now on, we'll consider two *k*, 5 and 30, as they provide an overview of performance when retrieving documents where at least one is relevant in respectivelly 75% and 90% of the queries.
+From now on, we'll consider two *k*, 5 and 30, as they provide an overview of performance when retrieving documents where at least one is relevant in respectively 75% and 90% of the queries.

 ## 2. Results: RAG vs no RAG